 Leveraging LP Database for Secondary Sales Optimization

-For instance, if a VC company realizes that a specific LP usually favors early-stage investments in fintech, it might focus on showcasing fintech-related prospects to that LP moving forward.
-A well-developed potential and LP database makes it easier for venture capital firms to optimally bring their strengths and those of their limited partners together.
+For instance, if a VC company realizes that a specific LP usually favors early-stage investments in fintech.
+It might focus on showcasing fintech-related prospects to that LP moving forward.
+A well-developed potential and LP database makes it easier for venture capital firms.
+Thus, optimally bringing their strengths and those of their limited partners together.
 For example, in recent years, while the life sciences VC fundraising doubled before the pandemic, it went up exponentially during the pandemic.
 The efficient LP database has also supported the life sciences sector in attaining an all-time high percentage of the total venture dollars raised globally in 2023.

 Sector and Stage Examination